The international A/alfa/alpha flag

 Over the past 200 years international maritime tradition and law has established a set of signal flags, including flags for each letter of the alphabet.
 The blue-and-white swallow-tailed flag is the signal flag for the letter “A.” For clarity, this is pronounced phonetically as “alfa” or “alpha.”

 When used independently, most alpha-numeric signal flags also have a specific meaning.
-The alpha flag used to mean "I am undergoing a speed trial."
-Now the International Code of Signals has established it to mean:
+The alpha flag used to mean “I am undergoing a speed trial.”
+Now the has established it to mean:

 “I have a diver down; keep well clear at slow speed.”

-The U.S. Coast Guard spells out the federal regulation for its use in Rule 27e - Vessel Engaged in Diving Operations:
+The U.S. Coast Guard spells out the federal regulation for its use in :

 Whenever the size of a vessel engaged in diving operations makes it impracticable to exhibit all lights and shapes prescribed in paragraph (d) of this Rule [i.e. most civilian vessels], the following shall be exhibited: